chiteroman/FrameworkPatch/README.md

 sudo apt full-upgrade -y
 sudo apt install -y default-jdk zipalign
 ```

+## SystemRW
+To make system rw you can use @lebigmac scripts: https://systemrw.com/download.php

+For my vayu, I used this: https://mega.nz/file/TQ42WApL#ky3OzPwEKQeKrFGJYygqEr07zsidEqYAd7lSu9-ceEM

+FLASH IN CUSTOM RECOVERY.
+AFTER FLASHING; REBOOT TO RECOVERY AGAIN TO START MODIFYING SYSTEM.

 ## Tutorial
 First, cd to a working (and clean) directory.